 Hopefully this and all the guides in this series have given you a good start to improving your pictures.
 You should have seen that despite owning a very versatile and capable camera having just a little knowledge can really go a long way to improving your photographic expertise.
 Of course there is a lot to learn, but the best way is to get out there and try the techniques described in these guides.
 The more you use them the more they will become second nature and before long you will be adopting them without thinking and be well on your way to taking great pictures.

 The Canon Camera Connect app links your camera to your Apple or Android device.
 Download your images so that they can be easily shared, and turn your phone into a remote control for your camera.

 The term “stop” is used to represent a relative change in the amount of light.
 An increase of 1 stop actually doubles the amount of light, a further stop increase, doubles it again.
 You can adjust by up to 3 + or - stops via exposure compensation.
 If you want greater exposure control you will need to switch to Manual mode.

 RAW is a file format that does not compress the digital image like the standard jpeg format.
 As a result the images are very large in file size.

-To process a raw file you will need software such as Canon's Digital Photo Professional (DPP) which can be downloaded from the Canon website.
+To process a raw file you will need software such as Canon's Digital Photo Professional (DPP) which is included on the software CD supplied with your camera.